MicrosoftLearning/mslearn-deep-learning/Instructions/02-train-model-pytorch.md

 ---
 lab:
-    title: 'Train a PyTorch model with a GPU compute cluster'
+  title: Train a PyTorch model with a GPU compute cluster
   module: 'Module: Train compute-intensive models with Azure Machine Learning'
+  description: To train a model with GPUs, data scientists can work with the PyTorch
+    library.
+In this exercise, you'll use PyTorch to train a Convolutional Neural Network (CNN) model on the MNIST data with a GPU cluster in Azure Machine Learning.
+  duration: 28 minutes
+  level: 100
+  islab: true
+  primarytopics:
+  - Azure
+  - Azure Machine Learning
 ---

 # Train a PyTorch model with a GPU compute cluster